-Additionally, the bill authorizes public bodies to hold closed meetings specifically for interviewing candidates for the positions of school district superintendent and school principal.
-Prior to closing such a meeting, the public body must announce that the meeting is for the purpose of these interviews, and the meeting must be open if requested by the individual being interviewed.
-These changes aim to provide a more confidential and secure process for hiring key educational leaders while still maintaining transparency in public employment practices.
+Additionally, the bill authorizes public bodies to close meetings specifically for the purpose of interviewing candidates for the positions of school district superintendent and school principal.
+Prior to closing such a meeting, the public body must announce that the meeting is being closed for this purpose, and it must remain open if requested by the individual being interviewed.
+These changes aim to protect the confidentiality of applicants during the hiring process while ensuring transparency in public meetings.

 Statutes affected: